 You took the boards and failed to pass.
 That is tough to take and deeply discouraging, but don’t let it take the wind out of your sails.
 It’s not the end of the world and there are things you can do to continue on to your goal.
 According to the National Council of State Boards of Nursing (NCSBN), 72% of those who repeat the exam pass.

-Take note that you “failed to pass” your exam.
-You may not have passed the NCLEX® exam, but if you got this far, you certainly haven’t failed.
-So let’s get down to the business of next steps and get you ready to lasso the boards and pass them.
+If you fail the NCLEX®, you will likely feel down on yourself.
+Don’t let this deter you!
+Let’s get down to the business of next steps and get you ready to lasso the boards and pass them.

 Here are the steps to retake the NCLEX®, straight from the NCSBN:

 - Contact your BON/RB and notify them that you plan to retake the exam.